GitForEdu/odin/README.md

  - type `yarn install`
  - type `yarn start`
  - Go back to main project, change BB_API key in .env.local file to `https://localhost:5050`
- - Change MOCK_BB key to 1
+ - Change MOCK_ACCESS_TOKEN key to 1

 Now you are good to go on with development, and can run the application with: